Josee9988/project-template/.github/ISSUE_TEMPLATE/4-feature-request.md

 Oh hi there! 😄

 To expedite issue processing please search open and closed issues before submitting a new one.
-Please read our Rules of Conduct at: this repository's `.github/CODE_OF_CONDUCT.md`
+Please read our Rules of Conduct at this repository's `.github/CODE_OF_CONDUCT.md`

 📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛📛-->